bndr/q2a-caching/README.md

 =====

 1. Welcome message is disabled.
+2. "qa_id" cookie is ignored at unlogged in status.
-2. IP based post author ("me") is converted to "anonymous"
+3. Post author ("me") by unlogged in users is changed from "me" to "anonymous" at unlogged in status.
+4. Post buttons ("edit", "close", "hide", etc) are not display at unlogged in status.

 Updates
 ===========